cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

 3. **Create a Release Build**
    - Build the solution in `Release` configuration to generate the assembly.
 4. **Redeploy Assembly**
-   - Run `Script30` in SQL Server to recreate the CLR function and assembly links.
+   - Run `Script30` to recreate the CLR function and assembly links.
 5. **Debug Remotely**
    - Attach the debugger to SQL Server as described above.